Julia Cen Chen-Sankey, PhD, MPP

-Dr. Julia Chen is currently a post-doctoral fellow at the Intramural Program of the National Institute of Minority Health and Health Disparities (NIMHD).
-She is working on multiple research projects related to tobacco use patterns among vulnerable populations such as youth, young adults, and racial and ethnic minority groups.
-Dr. Chen is interested in investigating the use and perceptions of flavored tobacco products among vulnerable populations.
-Specifically, she is examining how flavored tobacco use may contribute to the progression of tobacco use behavior and the establishment of nicotine dependence among the vulnerable populations and the dual use of flavored e-cigarettes and combustible tobacco products among young adult smokers.
-Additionally, Dr. Chen is also interested in examining the impact of flavored tobacco sales restrictions on preventing and reducing tobacco use among vulnerable communities.
+Dr. Julia Chen-Sankey is a postdoctoral fellow at the Intramural Program of the National Institute of Minority Health and Health Disparities (NIMHD).
+Her research broadly involves investigating tobacco use patterns among vulnerable populations such as youth, young adults, and racial and ethnic minority groups.
+Dr. Chen-Sankey’s current research examines the use and perceptions of flavored tobacco products among vulnerable populations.
+Specifically, she explores how flavored tobacco use may contribute to the progression of tobacco use behavior and the establishment of nicotine dependence among the vulnerable populations and the dual use of flavored e-cigarettes and combustible tobacco products among young adult smokers.
+Dr. Chen-Sankey also conducts research to evaluate the influence of tobacco marketing on the initiation and progression of tobacco use among youth and young adults.

 - Chen, JC., Das, B., Mead, EL, Borzekowski, DLG.
 (2017).
 Flavored E-cigarette and Cigarette Smoking Susceptibility Among Youth.
 Tobacco Regulatory Science, 3(1), 68-80.